ev3dev/ev3dev.github.io/docs/getting-started.md

 </div>
 </div>

-{% include inline-screenshot.html source="/images/brickman/main-menu.png" caption="When the boot is complete, the LEDs will turn green and you will see something like this on the screen" %}
+{% include screenshot.html source="/images/brickman/main-menu.png" float="true" caption="When the boot is complete, the LEDs will turn green and you will see something like this on the screen" %}

 ## Step 3: Boot ev3dev